sharife/goldenthread-v2/site/content/get-involved/_index.md

 - - -

 **CASTING**\
-We are now accepting video auditions for our 2022 Season, including two mainstage productions, and Fairytale Players program! **[Learn more](/get-involved/casting/).**
+We have closed auditions for our 2022 Season, including two mainstage productions, and Fairytale Players program.
+Stay tuned for our 2023 season announcement! **[Learn more](/get-involved/casting/).**

 - - -